2023 Houston Astros season: July

 Brandon Lowe hit a three-run home in the first inning, and, in the ninth, José Siri doubled and scored the tie-breaking run versus Ryan Pressly (3–3) to lead to the Rays to a 4–3 win in the series opener.
-In the middle game, Jeremy Peña collected a career-best four RBI, and Yainer Díaz and José Abreu both added three to lead the Houston Astros to had their highest-scoring output of the season in a 17–4 win over Tampa Bay.
+In the middle game, Jeremy Peña collected a career-best four RBI, and Yainer Díaz and José Abreu both added three to lead the Houston Astros to have their highest-scoring output of the season in a 17–4 win over Tampa Bay.
 It topped the 14 versus St. Louis on June 29.
 Starter Hunter Brown (7–7) allowed two runs in three innings for his first win since June 13.
 Tampa Bay won the finale, 8–2, led by a three-run double in the first inning by Josh Lowe and a two-run home in the sixth by Brandon Lowe, who also had three hits.
 The Rays scored four in the first inning off starter Brandon Bielak (5–6), who was tabbed with the loss.

 Per an OptaSTATS tweet on July 31, "one of the most accurate predictors of the Houston Astros' success appears to be Yordan Alvarez' ability to get on base."
 The Astros reached a highest-all-time record 170–48 (.780 winning percentage) in games in which Alvarez reached base at least twice following the 17–4 win over Tampa Bay.
 (Note: Minimum 200 games in the modern era; qualification of a team's winning percentage was based on a single player in such games.
 The previous highest-winning percentage was connected to New York Yankees first baseman Joe Collins, who went 210–63 when he reached base multiple times from 1948 to 1957.
 Collins won six World Series championships.)
 Alvarez was 3-for-5 with a home run.